1867 United States Senate election in Pennsylvania: 1866 campaign

 Senator Cowan, together with a few minor Republican officials, tried to piece together a pro-Johnson movement within Pennsylvania, culminating in the 1866 National Union Convention in Philadelphia in August.
 However, with relatively few Republican candidates for the legislature supporting Johnson, the only means whereby supporters could back the president was by voting Democratic, but many refused to consider voting for the party they deemed responsible for the Civil War.
-Republicans in the 1866 campaign originated the style of campaigning that would become known as waving the bloody shirt: arguing that Republican victory was necessary so as not to squander the gains paid for with so much blood in the Civil War.
+Republicans in the 1866 campaign originated the style of electioneering that would become known as "waving the bloody shirt": arguing that Republican victory was necessary so as not to squander the gains paid for with so much blood in the Civil War.

 During the election campaign for state offices, both Cameron and Curtin tried to pick up votes for their senatorial campaigns—Curtin wrote that he was working closely with the Philadelphia Republican organization, and hoped to pick up all but three Republican votes from there.
-Governor Curtin was a better speaker than was Cameron, and most of the Republican Party's chief orators supported the governor.
-Cameron could not afford to abandon the field to them, and though he made few outdoor speeches to large crowds, often presided over campaign rallies, sometimes introducing the main speaker with remarks of his own.
+Governor Curtin was a better speaker than Cameron, and most of the Republican Party's chief orators supported the governor.
+Cameron could not afford to abandon the field to them, and though he made few outdoor speeches to large crowds, often presided over campaign rallies, and sometimes introduced the main speaker with remarks of his own.
 Although Stevens was the acknowledged master of dissecting opponents with cutting oratory, Cameron was better than most in this field.
-He and Curtin crossed paths several times in the campaign, and shared the platform at a Philadelphia meeting alongside Geary and General Ambrose Burnside.
+He and Curtin crossed paths several times during the campaign, and shared the platform at a Philadelphia meeting alongside Geary and General Ambrose Burnside.
 The Republican campaign was highlighted by the August Soldiers and Sailors Convention in Pittsburgh, with the main speaker being General Benjamin F. Butler of Massachusetts.

 In the state elections held in October, Geary was elected, and the Republicans gained a combined majority of over 30 seats in the houses of the legislature, assuring them that they had the votes to replace Cowan.
-With Republicans holding 84 seats in the 1867 legislature, a candidate needed 43 Republican votes to gain the party's endorsement, and likely the senatorship, since it was unusual for legislators to bolt the party.
+With Republicans holding 84 seats out of 133 in the 1867 legislature, a candidate needed 43 Republican votes to gain the party's endorsement, and likely the senatorship, since it was unusual for legislators to defy their party.
 With the 1866 elections meaning that the legislature would be dominated by the Republicans, not even the most optimistic Democratic newspaper saw a path for their party to win the seat.